March 12, 2026 (1mo ago)

 Could you run that database yourself?
 Absolutely.
 That's exactly what open-source alternatives do.

-GlitchTip runs on as little as 512MB of RAM and provides Sentry-compatible error tracking for free (GlitchTip Documentation, 2025).
+According to the GlitchTip documentation, it runs on as little as 512MB of RAM and provides Sentry-compatible error tracking for free.
 Self-hosted Sentry, by contrast, requires 8GB+ of RAM and orchestrates 20+ Docker containers.
 The resource gap between these tools is massive.

 Sentry publishes a self-hosted option that's feature-complete with their SaaS product.
 It's genuinely powerful.
 It's also genuinely heavy.